eelbaz/agentx/README.md

 - Twitter API keys (for research)
 - E2B API key (for secure code execution)

-## 🛠️ Core Tools
+## 🛠️ Core Tools & Extensibility

-AgentX comes equipped with a powerful set of default tools, and you can easily extend it with your own:
+AgentX is designed to be highly extensible.
+While it comes with powerful default tools, its true strength lies in its ability to be extended with custom tools for any use case.

+### 📦 Built-in Tools

 | Tool | Description |
 |------|-------------|